AckerlyXu/heima/articles/virtual-machines/linux/tutorial-automate-vm-deployment.md

 ```

 ### Create cloud-init config to secure NGINX
 When you create a VM, certificates and keys are stored in the protected */var/lib/waagent/* directory.
-To automate adding the certificate to the VM and configuring NGINX, you can expand on the cloud-init config from the previous example.
+To automate adding the certificate to the VM and configuring NGINX, you can use an updated cloud-init config from the previous example.

 Create a file named *cloud-init-secured.txt* and paste the following configuration: